david-c-street/tech-writing-samples/index.md

 Statistics educator Christoper Chatfield defined his field as "the science of making decisions in the face of uncertainty."
 Is data science any different?
 By Chatfield's definition, not at all.

 At its core, data science involves using a computer to draw conclusions from large amounts of information.
-This fits perfectly what we now think of when we see the word *data*: computers and digitally stored information.
-The *science* part is the same as in Chatfield's definition, it means trying to making better informed decisions.
+This fits perfectly what we now think of when we see the word *data* – computers and digitally stored information.
+The *science* part is the same as in Chatfield's definition.
+It means trying to make better informed decisions.

 Advanced forms of data science do require a lot of math, mostly statistics and probability.
 We'll briefly discuss possibilities for advanced methods later, but the analysis presented here uses nothing more than sums and averages.